gmzi/calculator_p/README.md

 - server folder: calculator_server

-There are ./run.sh and ./stop.sh, backup in case we need to implement a local server.
+- There are ./run.sh and ./stop.sh, backup in case we need to implement a local server.

+- To list files on folder, find ./public/listFiles.sh

 Ports:
 - `http://localhost:8000` frontend.